chanzuckerberg/cellxgene-census/tools/models/scvi/README.md

 ## Environment setup

-The training has been performed on an AWS EC2 machine (instance type: g4dn.12xlarge), running on Ubuntu 20.04.
-Run [scvi-init.sh](scvi-init.sh) to set up the environment required to run the pipeline.
+The training has been performed on an AWS EC2 machine (instance type: g5.16xlarge), running on Ubuntu 20.04.
+Run [`source scvi-init.sh`](scvi-init.sh) to set up the system packages and Python virtualenv required to run the pipeline.
 It is also necessary to mount the instance storage as swap since the loader requires the AnnData to be in memory.
-You can use [this script](https://github.com/chanzuckerberg/cellxgene-census/blob/main/tools/scripts/aws/swapon_instance_storage.sh) to automatically mount the drives as swap.
+You can sudo [this script](https://github.com/chanzuckerberg/cellxgene-census/blob/main/tools/scripts/aws/swapon_instance_storage.sh) to automatically mount the drives as swap.